George Morrison (1919–2000)

 Morrison’s solo exhibit George Morrison: Horizon Series, opens at the Dolly Fiterman Fine Arts, Minneapolis MN (Apr 15–Aug 24).

-George Morrison exhibits and is honored in Twentieth Century American Sculpture at the White House: Honoring Native America Exhibit VI, curated by Margaret Archuleta, Washington DC.
+George Morrison is honored when he exhibits in Twentieth Century American Sculpture at the White House: Honoring Native America Exhibit VI, curated by Margaret Archuleta, Washington DC.
+17

 1998